The-Simples/CraftyAssistant/docs/src/README.md

       - title: /mcuser
         icon: idcard
-        details: Want to see someone else's UUID or get someone else's head?
+        details: Want to see someone else's UUID or get someone else's in-game head?
 Not only that, but we'll also help you render the skin
         link: /guide/mcuser

 copyright: false